jamespharaoh/rust-btrfs/README.md

 This is mostly here to implement the things I need for now, but I'm open to any contributions to make this the standard BTRFS userspace library for rust!

+## Supported features

+This library consists of a number of wrappers around the BTRFS ioctls.

+- Deduplication (not BTRFS specific)
+- Fiemap (file extent map, not BTRFS specific)
+- File system info
+- Space and device info

 ## Other links